aerleon/pol2yaml/README.md

 Sanity check passed
 ```

-No difference should be found between the aclgen output for the original and converted policy files.
+No difference should be found between the aclgen output for the original and converted files.

 Tip: if you specify `--config_file` for pol2yaml and it will be passed on to aclgen by the sanity checker.